 SRL-K2 Ranch Conservation Area breaks BC record

 We kicked off 2016 with the establishment of BC’s largest conservation agreement to date, in support of the SRL-K2 Ranch Conservation Area.
-The ranch’s owners, Barb and Bob Shaunessy, spent years restoring the grasslands; an effort that culminated in a partnership with us to conserve more than 11,000 acres (4,500 hectares) of grassland habitat in the Columbia Valley.
+The ranch’s owners, Barb and Bob Shaunessy, spent years restoring the grasslands; an effort that culminated in a partnership with NCC to conserve more than 11,000 acres (4,500 hectares) of grassland habitat in the Columbia Valley.

-Clayoquot Island Preserve grows
+Clayoquot Island Preserve entrusted to NCC

 After two decades of caring for the Clayoquot Island Preserve, Susan Bloom donated the wild portion of her island to us, to ensure it would remain in its natural state forever.
 We are delighted to now own and manage this 93-acre (38-hectare) preserve, which features old-growth and mature coastal western hemlock forest, white sand beaches and a rocky coastline, located just a short boat ride from Tofino.

 Conservation Volunteers in British Columbia come out in all seasons and all weather to help restore and steward our conservation areas.
 In 2016, we were joined by hundreds of committed volunteers at more than 75 events.

 Conserving Welsch Ranch

 This year, the Alberta Region was proud to announce the conservation of Welsch Ranch — a 3,034-acre (1,228-hectare) ranch in Alberta’s scenic Porcupine Hills.
 Protected in perpetuity through a conservation agreement established by landowners Reno and Corine Welsch, this partnership will help maintain the region as a healthy working landscape.